-The purpose of this policy is to ensure schools support lesbian, gay, bisexual, trans and gender diverse, intersex, and queer and questioning (LGBTIQ) students.
+The purpose of this policy is to ensure schools support lesbian, gay, bisexual, trans and gender diverse, intersex, queer, questioning and asexual (LGBTIQA+) students.

 - It is unlawful under state and federal laws to discriminate against a person on the grounds of their sexual orientation, gender identity or intersex status.